Upow1234/Animalation-SC/README.md

-# Animalation-SC
+﻿# Animalation-SC

 Animalation - written in SuperCollider.
 Animating the Animal.
 For Grid 128 and Arc 4.

 Animalation is a four-track live-input live-sampler, with mlr style position triggering, trigger recording/playback, reverse, low-pass filtering with cutoff and resonance, fm modulation, and modulatable loop start and length.
+It allows you to record whatever is coming into an input channel on your audio interface (or built-in microphone) and play it back instantly.

 Animalation has only been tested on Trisquel GNU/Linux, but I don't see any reason it shouldn't work on other GNU/Linux distributions or Windows/Mac.
 Windows/Mac, using your interface should be as simple as plugging it in and turning it on.
 GNU/Linux, get your audio interface working with jack.
 For me I use the command 'jackd -d alsa -d hw:Ultra' to get my Fast-Track Ultra to be recognized.

 There are some parameters that can be set by the user.
 These parameters are designated and explained in the user control area which is desiginated at the top of the code in SuperCollider.

+Preperation:

+SuperCollider needs to have access to two things:

+The MonoM classes.
+These can be downloaded here : github.com/catfact/monom/archive/master.zip The ArcParameter.sc class included in the Animalation download folder.

+Once the MonoM classes are downloaded, they should be extracted from the zip folder.

+Now, open SuperCollder.
+From the menu bar go to Edit --> Preferences.
+Under the preferences, click on Interpreter.
+Under the Interpreter options, we need to include the MonoM folder and the Animalation folder.
+To include these, click on the green plus symbol next to the include text box.
+This will allow you to browse to the locations of the folders and add them.
+You can click ok, then click ok in the pop up box.
+Now you need to recompile the class library.
+This is simple.
+You can either close and reopen SuperCollider, or go to Language -- > Recompile Class Library in the menu bar, or simply press control-shift-l (l as in larry).

 Basic Usage:

 First the basic commands you will need for SuperCollider.

 Click anywhere in the text of the code and press control-enter.
 This will start Animalation.
 If you want to clear what is in the post window at any time, the command is control-shift-p.
-Click control-. (that's the control key and the period key) to completly stop Animaltion.
+Click control-. (that's the control key and the period key) to completely stop Animaltion.
 All samples will be lost when control-. is pressed.

 IMPORTANT: To avoid confusion with what is written in the post window in SuperCollider,